-Tom Ruginis stayed with us at Flow House in Silicon Valley back in 2015.
-Flow House gets a lot of entrepreneurs who come into Silicon Valley throughout the year.
+Tom Ruginis stayed with us at Flow House Coliving in Silicon Valley back in 2015.
+We get a lot of entrepreneurs who come into Silicon Valley throughout the year.
 I like to write about the ones who are up to something genuine, including those who are creating profitable ways to solve real world problems even if it’s not in the sexiest of industries — it’s businesses like these that deserve more attention.
 I’d like to introduce you to Tom Ruginis and how he’s adding value to scientists and labs around the United States.

 Introducing Tom Ruginis and HappiLabs

 Tom is the Founder of HappiLabs, a small business in Chicago still in its early stage but past the startup stage.
 His company provides consulting services and software to scientists who need help managing their laboratories and their lab equipment.
 You can think of them as an outsourced purchasing department for biotech companies and scientific research labs.